Brexit: Scottish leader seeks UK split

 "The possibility of 'no deal' is real enough to require the government to plan how to deal with it," head of the committee Crispin Blunt said in the report.

-"But there is no evidence to indicate that this (scenario) is receiving the consideration it deserves or that serious contingency planning is under way.
+"But there is no evidence to indicate that this is receiving the consideration it deserves or that serious contingency planning is under way.
 The government has repeatedly said that it will walk away from a 'bad' final deal.
 That makes preparing for 'no deal' all the more essential," he added.

-"Last year, the committee described the government's failure to plan for a leave vote as an act of gross negligence.
-This government must not make a comparable mistake."

-The report also warns that Britain faces huge pitfalls in attempting to secure an agreement with the 27 member states of the EU and could eventually be left to trade according to World Trade Organization rules, which could enhance risk of economic harm.